Henry Godbout: Amateur career

-In 2025, Godbout was considered a top 100 prospect ahead of the 2025 MLB draft, ranked at number 72, after slashing .309/.397/.497 with 8 home runs and 37 RBI across 50 games played and 226 plate appearances.
-He was named to the 2025 All-ACC Second Team and earned a 2025 Preseason First Team All-American nod, but he entered the transfer portal after Cavaliers coach Brian O'Connor departed for Mississippi State and declined to announce his transfer commitment prior to the draft.
+In 2025, Godbout was a consensus 2025 Preseason First Team All-American.
+He slashed .309/.397/.497 with 8 home runs and 37 RBIs across 50 games played and 226 plate appearances, as well as 26 walks but only 19 strikeouts, and was a top 100 prospect ahead of the 2025 MLB draft, ranked at number 72.
+He was named to the 2025 All-ACC Second Team.
+But he entered the transfer portal after Cavaliers coach Brian O'Connor departed for Mississippi State and declined to announce his transfer commitment prior to the draft.

 Professional career

-On July 13, Godbout was selected in the draft by the Boston Red Sox as a Compensatory round pick—between the second and third rounds—as the 75th draft pick overall.
+On July 13, 2025, Godbout was selected in the draft by the Boston Red Sox as a Compensatory round pick—between the second and third rounds—as the 75th draft pick overall.
 The Red Sox agreed to terms with Godbout on July 22, with a bonus of $1.09 million.

 Godbout was assigned to Greenville Drive on August 6 and made his debut for the team the same day in their game against the Atlanta Braves-affiliated Rome Emperors, playing second base.
 He reached base five times, going 2 for 3 with two singles and three walks including a game-tying walk in the bottom of the ninth inning.
 Greenville went on to win the game in a 9–8 walkoff victory.
 By the end of his first week, Godbout went 4 for 12 with two doubles, and recorded four scored runs, two runs batted in, six walks and two strikeouts.
 By August, Godbout was ranked by MLB at number 19 in the Red Sox' top 30 prospects.
+In 2025 for Greenville, he batted .341/.473/.477 in 44 at bats.

+On March 19, 2026, Godbout was announced to the roster for the Red Sox' "Spring Breakout" game against the Baltimore Orioles' farm system.
+An exhibition game between each teams' top prospects, Godbout was assigned to play second base in the game scheduled for March 20.

 Personal life

-Godbout's parents are Rachel Bachner and David Godbout.
-He grew up a fan of the Boston Red Sox.
+Godbout's father is David Godbout.
+His father is from New England area, and Godbout grew up a fan of the Boston Red Sox.